 There is more to the country than the geopolitical situation.
+This is perhaps the most important of our Israel travel tips.
 While the geopolitical situation is very real and cannot be ignored, it is not the identity of Israel.
 Israel is home to an innovative tech sector, world-renowned agriculture and incredible diversity.
 Explore Israel with open eyes and don’t be afraid to connect with the people.

 The water is just as safe to drink as in any other developed country.
 Unless posted otherwise, the water throughout Israel is safe to drink.
 If you are traveling to more remote areas double-check with your accommodation or the National Park service.